-Working within the wider team of pastoral care established at Bishop Justus, students can meet with our Chaplain to discuss such issues as bereavement, spiritual concerns and faith questions, as well as other concerns or worries.
+Working within the wider team of pastoral care established at Bishop Justus, students can meet with our Director of Chaplaincy to discuss such issues as bereavement, spiritual concerns and faith questions, as well as other concerns or worries.
 The Chaplain also supports the pastoral needs of staff within the school.

 At Bishop Justus we have a Faith in Action program, which focuses on different charities in the year.
-Through our worship program we raise funds and awareness for our nominated charities.
-Many other Faith in Action projects are led by students and staff and these are encouraged within the school ethos.
+Through our chaplaincy we raise funds and awareness for our nominated charities.

 As a Christian community we are connected with our local churches.
-Clergy and youth workers from our local churches are invited to school to lead worship.
+Clergy and youth workers from our local churches are invited to school to lead worship and chaplaincy activities.